abhinandanramesh/RSS-READER/README.md

 So, do "wget <URL>" which saves an output file to the system i.e. the RSS file.

 Look at the HTML structure and add more buttons as desired.
+This is just the controller part of the application.

+User interface is left to the user.